AlexandraVillepique/RepData_PeerAssessment1/PA1_template.md

 NOTE: For correct display of previous plot, one needs to install gridExtra package.

-The results show noticable difference in the activity pattern between the weekdays and weekend.
-This results indicate that the observed person is fully employed, most likely doing sedentary job, and tends to spend leasure time on their feet.
+The results show noticeable difference in the activity pattern between the weekdays and weekend.
+This results indicate that the observed person is fully employed, most likely doing sedentary job, and tends to spend leisure time on their feet.
-As such, this person can be targeted for outdoor product advertizing.
+As such, this person can be targeted for outdoor product advertising.